Frequently Asked Questions (FAQ)

 • The Class Planning Report allows users to select a rating period and classroom to generate a report for all the children in the classroom.
 The report will include scaled scores for these children in all rating periods in the current year.

-• Administrators can use the Rating Completion Report to check percentages, and numbers of classes and children, that their staff has rated for a specific rating period.
+• Administrators can use the Rating Completion Report to check percentages and numbers of classes and children that their staff has rated for a specific rating period.

 • The Group Detail Report provides percent by measure for each developmental level for the selected group within the current year (to date) for agency planning or reporting purposes.